marianamarquess/split-bill/README.md

-# Getting Started with Create React App
+# Split a Bill App

 Split A Bill is a bill splitting app that simplifies splitting expenses among friends.
 It allows you to calculate shared expenses, ensuring a convenient way to split the bill.